KArbeRes/MagentaA11yV2/public/content/documentation/web/component/button.md

 ### #a11y - Web Accessibility Acceptance Criteria

-GIVEN THAT I am on a page with a button landmark
+GIVEN THAT I am on a page with a button

 1. Keyboard for mobile & desktop